-Wonder Woman Sequel Shows Chris Pine To Return As Love Interest Steve Trevor in “Wonder Woman 1984”
+‘Wonder Woman’ Sequel Shows Chris Pine To Return As Love Interest Steve Trevor In ‘Wonder Woman 1984’

-The man with two first names is set to return in the 1980s inspired sequel to the original success that was Patty Jenkins’ Wonder Woman, according to Variety.
+The man with two first names is set to return in the 1980s-inspired sequel to the original success that was Patty Jenkins’ Wonder Woman, according to Variety.

-Jenkins, lauded for her handling of the first film (a rare, unambiguous success for the DCEU or DC Extended Universe which has suffered a succession of flops and middling movie receipts), returns to the directors chair for a sequel soaked in 1980s nostalgia.
+Jenkins, lauded for her handling of the first film (a rare, unambiguous success for the DCEU or DC Extended Universe which has suffered a succession of flops and middling movie receipts), returns to the director’s chair for a sequel soaked in 1980s nostalgia.
 High contrast, high color scenery with haute-couture fashions that have since been retired seem to be the aesthetics in play from the film’s earliest sneak peeks, with Steve Trevor decked out in a full track-suit that seems ripped straight out of the decade of excess.

 Welcome to WONDER WOMAN 1984, Steve Trevor! #WW84 pic.twitter.com/BCLARdVuTu